MÁVAG: Car manufacturing, the MÁVAG-Ford

 After MÁG stopped producing passenger cars in 1930, the ageing of the taxi fleet became a growing problem during the 1930s.

 The start of taxi production was also helped by a licensing agreement signed in 1937 with the Cologne-based Ford-Werke company on the initiative of István Horthy, the general manager of MÁVAG, under which MÁVAG began assembling the Eifel and V8 models for use as taxis in Hungary around 1938.
-The cars are usually referred to as "MÁVAG-Ford".[3]
+The cars were usually referred to as "MÁVAG-Ford".[3]
 Assembly of the Ford V8 model soon began at MÁVAG's factory on Steinbánya Road.
 In 1937, 120 of these were built for Autótaxi Rt.
 However, the Ford V8 model with the V-8 engine was more in the luxury class and was not suitable for taxis.

 Subsequently, the production and domestic assembly of the much cheaper four-cylinder Ford Eifel model began.
 The size of the small car was too small and the two-door design was not an advantage.
 Although the Eifel models were modified in Hungary (lengthening the wheelbase) to improve passenger comfort, the car was not structurally suitable[4] and the shortcomings of Hungarian technology were revealed in the conversion of the Ford Eifel: the Eifel taxis broke their propeller shafts on the first day and had to be returned to the factory.
 The smaller Eifel model produced 40 standard and 120 taxis, the larger V8 produced 30 standard and 110 taxis until the changeover to military production.
 In 1938, 237 MÁVAG-Fords were produced, of which 120 were Ford Eifel and 117 Ford V8.
 This was the end of the MÁVAG-Ford story.